lehrblogger/lehrblogger.com-octopress/source/_posts/2014-01-06-a-messaging-app-to-save-twitter.md

 ##### Summary

-Snapchat, WhatsApp, Kik, WeChat, Line, and Kakao are growing quickly despite their focus on the generally-unappealing messaging market.
+WhatsApp, Kik, WeChat, Line, and KakaoTalk are growing quickly despite their focus on the generally-unappealing messaging market.
 As they grow, they have begun to move upmarket into the status broadcasting features core to Twitter, and it's important to Twitter's long-term success that they defend and develop their products accordingly.
 By leveraging the existing social graph, seeding conversations with tweets, focusing on private interactions, and using Twitter as a platform for growth, Twitter could create the compelling and viable messaging product they need.

 [^1]: This requirement, that users must follow someone in order to receive DMs from them, in and of itself dooms DMs as a competitor to other messaging apps.
 Twitter can either be a place where you follow the people you're interested in, or a place where you follow the people you want to talk with, but it can't be both.
 Messaging is about conversation, so there's no point in a user being able to contact someone who can't respond.
 Until Twitter resolves this issue, the subtle social friction and persistent fear of embarrassment will drive users to other messaging products.

-[^2]: Why Twitter, and not a third-party client application?
-While all of the functionality I describe could be built using the publicly-available APIs, [Twitter has been clear to discourage applications that allow consumers to engage with the core Twitter experience](https://dev.twitter.com/blog/changes-coming-to-twitter-api); Twig falls squarely in that upper-right quadrant.
+[^2]: Why must Twitter build Twig, and not some third-party?
+While all of the functionality I describe could be built using the publicly-available APIs, [Twitter has discouraged applications that allow consumers to engage with the core Twitter experience](https://dev.twitter.com/blog/changes-coming-to-twitter-api); Twig falls squarely in that upper-right quadrant.
 An enterprising third party might be able to get Twitter to grant more than the default 100,000 API tokens, but it would be imperative that the short-term and the long-term incentives of both companies were aligned.
-For the purposes of this post, it seemed simpler to assume that Twitter was as tied to Twig as they are to, say, [Vine](https://blog.twitter.com/2013/vine-a-new-way-to-share-video).
+For the purposes of this post, it's simpler to assume that Twitter is as tied to Twig as they are to, say, [Vine](https://blog.twitter.com/2013/vine-a-new-way-to-share-video).

 [^3]: Users allow these services to have access to the names, emails, and phone numbers stored in their address books, and then the service can match those identifiers across users to quickly and automatically build a reasonably-accurate social graph.
 This results in connections that are often similar to Facebook's, but without the years of painstakingly sent and accepted Friend requests.